 Long Island NY

-Jane has a Bachelor’s degree in Medical Technology from the University at Albany.
-After spending many years in the healthcare industry, her career took a turn in 2002 when she became the laboratory specialist at Uniondale High School.
-She lives with her husband and 2 children in Massapequa Park, NY. in New York where she also is a professor at various universities on Long Island.
-Dr. Santos has her own practice where she specializes in the treatment of OCD, Anxiety, and School Mental Health Issues for children, adolescents, and young adults.
+Natascha is a certified school and licensed psychologist in New York where she also is a professor at various universities on Long Island.
+Natascha has her own practice where she specializes in the treatment of OCD, Anxiety, and School Mental Health Issues for children, adolescents, and young adults.

 Jane is the wife and mother of patients with the CDH1 mutation.
 Her husband, Bob and daughter, Jessica both had total gastrectomies in 2012.
 Her son, Matthew will soon undergo genetic testing.
 She understands both the patient’s and the caregiver’s point of view including the physical and emotional effects of this inherited disease.
 Raising awareness and connecting with others affected by stomach cancer has become her passion.